canonical/kafka-operator/docs/how-to/cluster/replication.md

 kafka-connect/0*  active    idle   2        10.86.75.45     8083/tcp
 ```

+The `active` cluster serves as a source and `passive` as a target for replication.

-To integrate Kafka Connect with the passive cluster (as recommended for active-passive replication), run:
+Integrate Kafka Connect with the passive cluster (as recommended for active-passive replication):

 ```bash
 juju integrate kafka-connect passive
 ```

-## Set up active-passive replication
+## Deploy a MirrorMaker integrator

 First, deploy the MirrorMaker integrator charm: